tbrethes/UpviseSDK/Upvise Client Library/README.md

 Needs full access right to local path **C:\ProgramData\Upvise**  or user **HOME** folder for local cache.

 Usage of the Upvise Client Library is suject to our [API Tems of Use](https://www.upvise.com/legal/apitermsofuse.htm)

+# Release notes v4.9
+1. new optional **Query.useDriveCacheD = true** static property to use high speed D:\ local SSD drive for cache storage when deployed with Azure App Services

 # Release notes v4.8
 1. new optional **Query.enableMemoryCache = true** static property to use memory cache in addition to file cache